National Youth Council

 A National Youth Council is a representative body made up of youth organizations and young people in a particular state or nation.
-Many were formed after the second world war to attend the World Festival of Youth and later the World Assembly of Youth.
+Many were formed after the Second World War to attend the World Festival of Youth and later the World Assembly of Youth.

-Many National Youth Councils receive funding from the government in which they operate and are affiliated to a regional federation:
+Many National Youth Councils receive funding from the government in which they operate and are affiliated with a regional federation: